shaneziegler/shaneziegler/README.md

 I am an experienced full stack software engineer with extensive experience in JavaScript and SQL, also skilled in TypeScript, Python, and cloud environments.

-### Harrier Self-hosted Runner Setup Tool
+### 🚀Harrier
-Recently, I created [Harrier](https://harrier-gha-runner.github.io/), an open-source tool tool enabling self-hosted on-demand GitHub Actions CI/CD workflow runners on Amazon Web Services.
+Recently, I created [Harrier](https://harrier-gha-runner.github.io/), an open-source solution for provisioning and orchestrating on-demand self-hosted GitHub Actions runners with a persistent cache to accelerate CI/CD workflow builds.

 <em>Technologies Used - TypeScript, Node.js and AWS (Lambda, SDK, EC2, API Gateway, VPC, SSM, CloudWatch, S3).</em>